“Leaders of Dickinson’s Religious Life student groups gather for a discussion on various interfaith topics and issues.”

 Check out a new video from MSA.

-A very active group of Catholic students who meet periodically for fellowship prior to mass to plan events.
-Father Dwight, in conjunction with our local parish, St. Patrick's, is available to meet outside of confession.
+A very active group of Catholic students who meet periodically for fellowship outside of weekly Mass.
+Father Don Bender, in conjunction with our local parish, St. Patrick chruch, is available to meet outside of confession.
 Please contact him directly at (717) 243-4411 ext.
 110 to schedule a mutually convenient time.

 Secular Students United